ChristianChiarulli/intro-fullstack-ethereum/README.md

 # Intro to Fullstack Ethereum Development

-Check out deployed dapp [here!](https://fullstack-ethereum.netlify.app/)
+Check out deployed dapp [here!](https://fullstack-ethereum.netlify.app/) (Make sure you're connected to the Rinkeby Testnet)

 This article will help you escape writing solidity tutorials in Remix and explain the tools you will need to create a simple full-stack dapp.
 The smart contract will be very simple itself and that is because we're focusing on all of the other tools you will need.